owengregson/tranquill/README.md

 </p>

-<h3>⚠️ This code is provided for educational purposes only.
+<h3>⚠️ This code is provided for demonstrational purposes only.
 I am not liable for any misuse of this script.
 Use at your own discretion.</h3>

 <h2>Features</h2>
 <ul>